Christmas was magical to me as a kid.

-For me, it didn’t get any better than Christmastime.
+For me as a kid, it didn’t get any better than Christmastime.
 All I had to do was show up, and holiday goodness flooded my way.

 Both of my parents are gone.
-Laura’s mom passed away ten years ago, but her dad is still with us.
-Funny . . .
-I still miss my parents this time of year, even though mom’s been dead for thirty-seven years, and dad for twenty-one.
+Laura’s mom passed away fourteen years ago, and her dad almost two years ago.
+I still miss my parents this time of year, even though mom’s been dead for forty-one years, and dad for twenty-five.
 And I wonder about this new season of Christmases.
-Will we’ll learn to enjoy it in a new way?
+Will we learn to enjoy it in a new way?
 Can we adjust again?
 What will it look like?

-Laura and I wish you joy and peace during the Christmas holiday!
+Laura and I wish you joy and peace during the Christmas season!